This page covers the rebuild of a Nissan QG18DE engine in 2015.

 Since the factory catalyst had to be replaced and I didn’t want to spend 500 euro’s at it, I made a custom stainless exhaust manifold with a cheap new universal Magnaflow catalyst behind it.
 In the 90’s more manufacturers started placing the catalyst right after the head, cutting of the exhaust manifold.
 This helps with cold-start emissions as the catalyst warms up much faster compared to mounting it 150-250cm further downstream in the exhaust.
 But in doing so, the performance of the engine is reduced, and fuel consumption increased.
 The new custom manifold is a 4-2-1 design, meaning cylinder 1&4 are paired as well as 2&3.
 Each cylinder head port has it’s own outlet pipe of 38×1,5mm, after 45cm meets a joint pipe with the paired cylinder, then flows through a single 40×1,5mm pipe before meeting the last joint after 80cm where both pipes join into the catalyst.
 As this car has no engine undertray, the manifold was packed in heat wrap to ensure enough heat reaches the catalyst.

-Since the rebuild the engine has covered 34.000km and is doing much better than it used to.
-The oil consumption has dropped significantly to the point that I only check it every 3000km.
+Since the rebuild the engine has covered 50.000km and is doing much better than it used to.
+The oil consumption dropped significantly, although later (post 10.000km) slowly got worse.
+I would advice anyone to use the high quality full synthetic oil, instead of the cheap semi 10w40 I put in the first 15.000km.
 Along with the new manifold and catalyst, raised compression from the skimmed head, I also milled down a couple of nasty casting ridges within the intake manifold for additional airflow.
 As a whole the engine’s been pretty much transformed.
 It’s much more responsive and seems to have close to 15% more power over the entire rev range.
 Like I predicted (and has been noted by others after installing a 4-2-1 manifold with catalyst mounted like this) the engine runs more economical.
-According to the trip computer, it used to consume 7,4-7,7 liter per 100km, now the trip computer displays a permanent 7,1 per 100km under identical driving circumstances.
+According to the trip computer, it used to consume 7,4-7,7 liter per 100km, now the trip computer displays a permanent 7.0 per 100km under identical driving circumstances.

 During the annually road approval test at 225.000km the rear engine mount turned out to be sagged.
 This must have happened before the engine rebuild/new manifold, as when I replaced it, the engine lifted at the back causing the catalyst to hit the subframe.
 I modified the exhaust by placing the catalyst further downstream in the exhaust and welding a flex joint in it’s place.
 At around the same time the lambda probe required replacement.
 After replacing this, and swapping over from cheap 10w40 to 5W30 (C3 DPF from MPM) the fuel economy has increased again.
 The trip computer indicates a fuel consumption of about 6.9 liter per 100km.